UB-Mannheim/PalMA/qrcode/README-e.txt

  And you may need to compile or to coordinate parameters for using GD correctly from Perl or PHP.

- I checked this program on below enviroment
+ I checked this program on below environment

      Linux 2.4.18 (x86)
 Å@Å@ apache-1.3.27 + PHP-4.3.0(as apache module)